hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/schema-discovery.md

 </hotrod>
 ```

 All tables and views in the current schema are included in the persistence layer.
-The declared table and
-view (`client_tab` and `outst_payments`) are included in the persistence layer with their custom
+The declared table and view (`client_tab` and `outst_payments`) are included in the persistence layer with their custom
 configuration.

 All tables in the `sales` and `payments` schemas are also included in the persistence layer.

-**Note**: When the `<discover>` tag is empty and no schema is declared, then the current schema is
-included by default; the current schema is the schema specified by the `catalog` and `schema` runtime
-properties that are configured in the external configuration, and not in the main configuration file.
+In short, all tables and views &ndash; either discovered or declared &ndash; are available for CRUD and LiveSQL.

-If schemas are added using `<schema>` tags, then the current schema is not included by default anymore.
+**Note**: when schemas are added using `<schema>` tags, then the current schema that is otherwise included by default is not included anymore.
 If you want to include it nevertheless, add the `<current-schema>` tag.

-All tables and views &ndash; either discovered or declared &ndash; are available for CRUD and LiveSQL.

-### Example #5 - Excluding Tables and Views from Discovery
+### Example #6 - Excluding Tables and Views from Discovery

 The configuration specifies tables and views that we want to exclude from the discovery: